 For example, you could display the best selling categories of products, while hiding other groupings under something like a “more” option.

 But there is another factor at play here.
 Our inability to make a decision is not just about the number of choices.
 It is also about how clear those choices are from one another.

 You might also like: Card Sorting: Learn More About Your Users and Create Better Products.

 When confronted with 24 varieties of jam, the challenge isn’t just about the sheer quantity.
 It is also about assessing the differences between each choice.

 Take for example the Wikipedia website.
-For years their website had a search box accompanied by two buttons.
+For years, their website had a search box accompanied by two buttons.
 One button read “go” and the other “search”.
-That was only a choice between two options, but people were still paralyzed because the difference between the two was not clear.
+That was only a choice between two options, but people were still paralyzed because the difference between the two was not clear enough.

 Whether we are talking about products, categories, or even navigation, the solution is the same.
 We need to make the distinction between options obvious.

 But what do we do if the choices are inherently complicated?
 What if we are unable to reduce the decision further?